SCOTTY0101/Node-Basic-website/README.md

 # Node-basic-website.
-Testing node server.
+Setting up and testing a nodeJS server.